Aurora Gaming: ALGS Year 3

-Aurora played with an all-Russian squad to being the 2022–23 (ALGS Year 3) season, with the players previously completing on Team Empire roster, from which they were dropped when Team Empire left competitive Apex in August 2022.
+Aurora played with an all-Russian squad to being the 2022–23 (ALGS Year 3) season, with the players previously competing on Team Empire roster, from which they were dropped when Team Empire left competitive Apex in August 2022.
 On 4 November, Aurora signed the roster consisting of "RANCHES", "cleaveee", and "Maliwan".

 In EMEA play, Aurora was dominant during Split 1, winning the region.
 This qualified them for the Split 1 playoffs, but they encountered visa issues which marred Aurora all season.
 These visa issues rendered them unable to play in the ALGS Split 1 Playoffs, held in London.

 During the ALGS Split 2 Pro League, Aurora had a middling performance and Alexey "Mailwan" Rusinov stepped down from the active roster, with Danila "Sunset" Soloviov filling the vacant roster spot.
 Their performance improved and they were able to qualify for the Split 2 Playoffs as the EMEA region's ninth seed.
 However, visa issues further complicated Aurora's competitive efforts, as Sunset was forced to miss the ALGS Split 2 Playoffs.
 Maliwan returned and filled-in for Sunset during the competition.
 In the 2023 ALGS Split 2 Playoffs, they selected drop spots alongside other teams on both the Storm Point and World's Edge maps.
 After a 31st-place finish in the Split 2 Playoffs, Aurora disbanded the roster in August.

 Later in the month, Aurora would re-enter Apex competition, signing the then free agent Fire Beavers roster.
 This team consisted of Kiryl "9impulse" Kostsiu, Lev "taskmast33r" Grigoriev, and Syvatoslav "ojrein" Korochinsky, with the former playing as the team's captain.
 They qualified for the 2023 ALGS Championship, held in Birmingham.
 However, visa issues once again came into play, with Jose "Uxako" Llosa and Keenan "Tax" Mackey, serving as substitutes for Aurora.
 Ultimately, 9impulse received his visa, though taskmast33r was denied entry to the U.K. They instead began the tournament with "Uxako" playing the third spot on their roster.
 Internal team disagreements with Uxako occurred and after the group stage, Aurora attempted to make a swap to Tax.
 However, ALGS officials denied Aurora's roster swap.
 As Uxako was registered as a starting player for Aurora in the tournament, a swap to a sub was only allowed in a case such as illness.
 9impulse and ojrein would finish the tournament playing as a duo, and Aurora finished the Championship in a disappointing 36th-place.